Bologna: Territory

 Bologna is situated on the edge of the Po Plain at the foot of the Apennine Mountains, at the meeting of the Reno and Savena river valleys.
 As Bologna's two main watercourses flow directly to the sea, the town lies outside of the drainage basin of the River Po.
-The Province of Bologna stretches from the western edge of the Po Plain on the border with Ferrara to the Tuscan-Emilian Apennines.
+The province of Bologna stretches from the western edge of the Po Plain on the border with Ferrara to the Tuscan-Emilian Apennines.
 The centre of the town is 54 m above sea level (while elevation within the municipality ranges from 29 m in the suburb of Corticella to 300 m in Sabbiuno and the Colle della Guardia).
-The Province of Bologna stretches from the Po Plain into the Apennines; the highest point in the province is the peak of Corno alle Scale (in Lizzano in Belvedere) at 1945 m above sea level.
+The province of Bologna stretches from the Po Plain into the Apennines; the highest point in the province is the peak of Corno alle Scale (in Lizzano in Belvedere) at 1945 m above sea level.

 Climate

-Bologna has a mid-latitude, four-season humid subtropical climate (Köppen climate classification: Cfa).
+Bologna has a mid-latitude, four-season subtropical climate (Köppen climate classification: Cfa).
+Here are other classifications for the climate of this city:

-Annual precipitation is around 650-700 mm (26-27 in), with the majority generally falling in spring and autumn.
+Annual precipitation is around 650–750 mm (25.5–29.5 in), with the majority generally falling in spring and autumn.
 Snow is not uncommon between late November and early March; one of the snowiest months of the past decade was February 2012.
+Here are climate normals for the weather station of Bologna Borgo Panigale (at the airport), unaffected by the heat dome of the city, for both 1961–1990 and 1991–2020 periods, in order to highlight changes between the two periods (snow averages are referred to the city of Bologna, since there is not a complete archive for the Borgo Panigale area):